preccy/fm24tool/README.md

 - Rate common formations and all official tactical styles on a 1-100 scale
 - Tabs highlighting the best, worst, and wonderkid players in the squad
 - Position scoring uses weighted attributes based on FM-Arena testing
-- "Assess My Squad" button that sends your squad data to ChatGPT for a written assessment
+- "Assess My Squad" button that sends your squad data to ChatGPT's cost-effective `gpt-4o-mini` model for a written assessment

 ## Installation